 Travel to the beautiful 18th-century town of Sighnaghi.
 Continue to Bodbe Convent, the burial place – so legend tells – of St Nino, who converted Georgia to Christianity in the 4th century.
 Arrive in Tbilisi, the capital of Georgia and have dinner in the atmospheric old town.

-Established in 782 BC, Yerevan is a thriving city with all the hustle and bustle of a modern capital.
-Start your explorations in Republic Square, continuing to the Opera House and the Cafesjian Centre for the Arts.
-Travel to Echmiadzin, a spiritual centre and the seat of the Armenian Catholicos and stop at the ruins of 7th-century Zvartnots.
+Yerevan is a thriving city with all the hustle and bustle of a modern capital.
+Start your explorations in Republic Square, ascend the Cascade Monument for breathtaking panoramic views before travelling to Echmiadsin.
+Experience a tolma masterclass and end the day at the ruins of 7th Century Zvartnots.

 Fly to Australia, arriving the following day.